defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 ## What you need to do

-To be Secure by Design, your team needs to do certain activities.
-These are grouped into 7 areas:
+To be Secure by Design, your team needs to do specific things.
+These are grouped into areas of activity:

 1. Define your context
 <!-- How your technology or service uses Defence data and how much risk it carries. -->